jimhigson/oboe.js-dissertation/markdown/2_Introduction.md

 is a desirable trait for system usability because it allows the user to start reading earlier and a progressively rendered display in itself increases the human perception of speed [@perceptionFaxSpeed].
-Note also how the cadence of requests is more steady in Figure
+Note also how the cadence of requests is more steady in figure
 \ref{rest_timeline_2} with four connections opened at roughly equal intervals rather than a single request followed by a rapid burst of three.
 Both clients and servers routinely limit the number of